LeoMobileDeveloper/ios-developer-tools/README.md

 - [Dribbble](https://dribbble.com/) Dribbble is the leading destination to find & showcase creative work and home to the world's best design professionals
 - [gif brewery](http://gifbrewery.com/) Easy to create GIF
 - [jazzy](https://github.com/realm/jazzy) Soulful docs for Swift & Objective-C
-- [OOMDetector](https://github.com/Tencent/OOMDetector) OOMDetector is a memory monitoring component for iOS which provides you with OOM monitoring, memory allocation monitoring, memory leak detection and other functions.
 - [lottie-ios](https://github.com/airbnb/lottie-ios) An iOS library to natively render After Effects vector animations
 - [public-apis](https://github.com/toddmotto/public-apis) A collective list of public JSON APIs。
 - [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) A cross-platform protocol library to communicate with iOS devices